 We’ve been sold the idea that ever-increasing tuition fees are a fact of life; if you want an education (and to be able to live and support yourself at the same time) you have to pay for it.
 The current narrative is that the government spending money to actually invest in young people and this country’s future rather than saddling us with debt up to our eye-balls is ‘economically irresponsible’.

 I’d also like to think young people are also concerned about the issues that affect those not quite old enough to vote.
 The return of grammar schools won’t be doing anyone, apart from the more financially well-off kids any favours.
 Reams of studies consistently show that grammar schools do very little for the poorest kids and that well-funded comprehensive schools produce better results.

 Using your vote this June could put real educational opportunity at the top of the political agenda.

 So there we have it, three reasons to get registered by the deadline of 22 May and have your say at the ballot box on 8 June.
 The politicians generally don’t care about us, and that shows through successive government policies.
 But it doesn’t have to be that way.
 The future is ours.
-It’s time we took ownership.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+It’s time we took ownership.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.